 Vitamins: Chickpea pasta has a bevy of B vitamins, in particular thiamin (B1), folate (B9), and B6.
 It’s especially rich in folate, which is important for a healthy pregnancy and a healthy heart.

 Regular wheat pasta is fortified with B vitamins and contains plenty of folate, too.
-In chickpeas, these are vitamins come from the legume and don’t need to be added.
+In chickpeas, these vitamins come from the legume and don't need to be added.

 Fats: Chickpea pasta contains more fat than wheat pasta.
 It has 3.5 grams per 2-ounce serving so it is still a low-fat food.